Diocese of Corner Brook and Labrador

 The Roman Catholic Diocese of Corner Brook and Labrador (Dioecesis Riviangulanensis-Labradorensis) (erected 9 May 1870, as the Prefecture Apostolic of Western Newfoundland) is a suffragan of the Archdiocese of St. John's, Newfoundland.
+The Cathedral of the diocese is located in Corner Brook.

+History

+The Diocese of Corner Brook and Labrador was erected on 9 May 1870 as the Prefecture Apostolic of Western Newfoundland.
 It was re-erected as an apostolic vicariate on 28 April 1892 and as the Diocese of Saint George's on 18 February 1904.
-The Cathedral is located in Corner Brook.

-History

-In 2007, the diocese was expanded and the name was changed from "St. George's" to "Corner Brook and Labrador".
+In 2007, the diocese was expanded and its name was changed from "St. George's" to "Corner Brook and Labrador".
 This was done by incorporating nearly the entirety of the Diocese of Labrador into the Diocese of St. George.
 The Diocese of Labrador had been predominantly cared for by the Oblates since 1847 but their mission in Labrador came to an end when Fr.
 Chris Rushton, the last Oblate to leave, departed in 2013.

-In 2007, the Basilica of our Lady of Perpetual Help in the diocese was decreed a basilica.
+Also in 2007, the Basilica of our Lady of Perpetual Help in the diocese was decreed a basilica.
 The Basilica was the cathedral of the former Diocese of Labrador City–Schefferville.